luizbaldi/angularjs-examples/README.md

 ### Chapter Four:
 Focused on forms and validations through Angular, this chapters shows the ways we can apply styles and manipulate data on forms, always using two way data-binding and the main directives from the framework.

+### Chapter Five:
+Shows all the concepts around filters in Angular, how to create new filters, manipulate parameters and good practices.

 ## Contributors
 Luiz P. Baldi